tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 - Ranges are the future.
 We should have range-friendly ways of doing transcoding.
 This includes support for sentinels and lazy views.

-- Iterators are the present.
-We should support generic programming, whether it is done in terms of pointers, a particular iterator, or an iterator type specified as a template parameter.

 - A null-terminated string should not be treated as a special case.
 The ubiquity of such strings means that they should be treated as first-class strings.

-- If there's a specific algorithm specialization that operates directly on UTF-8 or UTF-16, the top-level algorithm should use that when appropriate.
-  This is analogous to having multiple implementations of the algorithms in `std` that differ based on iterator category.

 - Input may come from UTF-8, UTF-16, or UTF-32 strings (though UTF-32 is
   extremely uncommon in practice).
-There should be a single overload of each normalization function, so that the user does not need to change code when the input is changed from UTF-N to UTF-M.  The most optimal version of the algorithm (processing either UTF-8 or UTF-16) will be selected (as mentioned above).
+There should be a single overload of each normalization interface, so that the user does not need to change code when the input is changed from UTF-N to UTF-M.

 - The Unicode algorithms are low-level tools that most C++ users will not need to touch, even if their code needs to be Unicode-aware.
 C++ users should